 Division of Traffic Operations Outdoor Advertising Program P.O.
-Box 942874, MS-36 Sacramento, CA 94274-0001
+Box 942873, MS-36 Sacramento, CA 94273-0001

-Temporary Political Signs shall not be placed within the right-of-way of any highway, or be visible within 660 feet from the edge of the right-of-way of a classified "Landscaped freeway".
+Temporary Political Signs shall not be placed within the right-of-way of any highway, or within 660 feet of the edge of and visible from the right-of-way of a classified "Landscaped freeway".